-The integrated functionality of sensor initialization, calibration, data compensation, and computation functions off-loads CPU bandwidth from the system application processor.
-Therefore, total system power consumption is significantly reduced because the application processor stays powered down until absolutely needed.
-In addition, the device can be configured for an autosleep/autowake capability.
+Using the master I2C port, the MMA955xL device can manage secondary sensors, such as pressure sensors, magnetometers, or gyroscopes.
+This allows sensor initialization, calibration, data compensation, and computation functions to be off-loaded from the system application processor.
+The MMA955xL device also acts as an intelligent sensing hub and a highly configurable decision engine.
+Total system power consumption is significantly reduced because the application processor stays powered down until absolutely needed.